tgen/MARS/README.md

 flag to the directory as follows should allow the user to run the purity checker as intended:
 `-d my/resource/path/RESOURCE_FILES`

+## Managing Program Defaults
+The purity checker uses a file called USER_DEFAULTS.txt to manage default preferences that are unlikely to change frequently enough to warrant a command line argument, but should still be editable without rewriting actual lines of code.

+***PLEASE NOTE:*** As specified in the file itself, the layout, formatting, and number of lines in USER_DEFAULTS.txt are each important for ensuring correct processing.
+Please abide by the recommendations here when editing the default file, unless you intend to rewrite the code itself, or otherwise are extremely confident in your understanding of the program and have a specific reason to contradict the recommendations below.

+**The defaults available to change in this file are as follows:**

+- **The name of the default GTF:** This is the GTF that will be used if no GTF is specified at the command line.
+To change, load a GTF of your preference into your resource directory, and replace 'HUMAN_IG_DEFAULT' in line 3 of the USER_DEFAULTS file with the name of your GTF.
+The `.gtf` extension ***SHOULD NOT*** be included.

+  The RESOURCE_FILES folder comes with a pre-built GTF called HUMAN_IG_DEFAULT.gtf, containing human IGs and known contaminants, based on the GRCh38 human GTF from the Genome Reference Consortium.
+As of July 2021, this was the most up-to-date version available.

+- **The default chromosomes:** If building a new GTF, these are the chromosomes that will be searched in the new GTF for Immunoglobulin genes.
+To edit, simply add, subtract or replace the numbers in line 5 of the USER_DEFAULTS file with the number of the chromosome(s) you want to include.
+Chromosome numbers should be space-separated integers only, with no additional characters.

+  By default, chromosomes 2, 14, and 22 are listed in the file, as these are the chromosomes where human IG genes are found.
+  These are not the correct chromosomes for other animals, and should be changed before attempting to build an IG GTF for a different organism.

+- **The default Immunoglobulin components:** If building a new GTF, these are the specific sub-type of IG gene that will be included.
+To edit, simply add, subtract or replace the strings in line 7 of the USER_DEFAULTS file with the type of components you want to include.
+Components should be space-separated strings only, with no additional characters.

+  By default, IG_V and IG_C are listed in the file, corresponding to genes for all IG variable and IG constant regions.
+  IG_J (joining) is excluded because it does little to help assess purity.
+These strings correspond to the naming convention in the source GTF, and are not guaranteed to be universal.
+Consequently, when building a new GTF, the user should check the gene biotype tag to ensure the naming convention has not changed.

+- **The path to featureCounts:** The program will search in this path to launch Subreads's featureCounts tool.
+To change, replace the path in line 9 of the USER_DEFAULTS file with an alternate path.
+The file comes with a path that is functional within the Phoenix Translational Genomics Research Institute (TGen), where this program was developed.

 ## Biological Theory Behind Design